Professor Aimee Vieira; Associate Professor Min Li, Lecturer Ben Maniscalco

 SO 209 Methods of Social Science Research 4 Cr.

 An examination of the methodological foundations of the social sciences; the logic and technique of empirical inquiry; the nature of social facts, the operationalization of concepts, and the construction of hypotheses; research designs including surveys, interviews, experiments, observation, and evaluation; the organization and analysis of data; graph and table construction and interpretation; the common problems of empirical social research; and research ethics.
 Emphasis given to criminal justice applications.
 The lab part of the course instructs students how to use and apply SPSS and other relevant software.
 Classroom and Laboratory 4 hours.
 Cross-listed with CJ 209; not permitted to earn credit for both SO 209 and CJ 209.
 (Fall, Spring).

 SO 212 Cultural Anthropology 3 Cr.

 Principles and methods in the comparative study of cultures.
 An examination of the concepts and theories in terms of which cultural anthropology is pursued.
 Cross-listed with SOCI 401; not permitted to earn credit for both SO 212 and SOCI 401.
 (Fall).

 SO 214 Racial and Cultural Minorities 3 Cr.

 Introduction to the sociology of health, wellness and medicine.
 Examines the cultural and institutional aspects of health, wellness, and healthcare systems through basic sociological principles, paradigms and methods.
 Explores inequality in health outcomes, access to resources, and within the medical field.
 Includes an international comparative approach.
-Offered annually in the fall semester.
-Open only to Nursing majors in their third semester of the degree program, students with a Sociology minor, or by permission of the Instructor and the Department Chairperson (3 credits).
+Prerequisite: Open to Nursing majors and Sociology minors.
+(Fall).

 SO 218 Intro to Cultural Competence 3 Cr.

 Introduces key concepts and theories in the study of cultures and societies, explores how culture and cultural contexts and language influence values, expectations, behavior, communication styles and conflict resolution.
 Examines the role that culture plays in the human communication process and how this is related to conflict at the interpersonal and international level.
 Emphasizes intercultural communication competence in an increasingly diverse society through immersion in a different socio-cultural context.
 Reflection on personal experience of a new cultural environment is an integral part of this course.
-Cross-listed with SOCI 335; not permitted to earn credit for both SOCI 335 and this course.
+Cross-listed with SOCI 335; not permitted to earn credit for both SO 218 and SOCI 335.